codefresh-io/docs.codefresh.io/_docs/pipelines/triggers/cron-triggers.md

     1. From the **Simulate Trigger From** drop-down list, select the type of Git trigger to simulate.
       The list displays all the Git triggers defined for the pipeline.
     1. From the **Select Branch** drop-down list, select the branch of the repository for this build.
-      The branches corresponding to the repo for the selected Git trigger are displayed.
     1. Expand **Variables**, and add or modify [environment variables]({{site.baseurl}}/docs/pipelines/variables/) for this build.
     1. Expand **Advanced Options** and select the overrides for this build.
 See [Advanced options]({{site.baseurl}}/docs/pipelines/triggers/git-triggers/#advanced-settings-for-git-triggers).